Where to Eat in Alofi

 Kaiika Restaurant serves up a diverse range of cuisines, most famously its fresh sushi prepared by a Tokyo chef!
 Their New York-style pizzas, Morrocan rotisserie chicken and premium ice creams are also worth indulging in.
 They are open for lunch Monday, Tuesday, Thursday and Friday and open for dinner Monday to Saturday.

-Jenna’s Restaurant is a fantastic choice when they are open in the high season.
-The family-run restaurant serves local and international dishes but is most famous for their Tuesday night Pasifika buffet and show starting at 7.30pm.
+Jennas – Kafiti is a fantastic choice when they are open in the high season.
+The family-run restaurant serves local and international dishes but is most famous for its Tuesday night Pasifika buffet and show starting at 7.30pm.
 They are open Monday, Wednesday, Thursday and Friday for breakfast and lunch and Thursday to Saturday for dinner.

-[Update: the Falala Fa Cafe & Bar is now closed] The Falala Fa Cafe & Bar can hardly be missed in the centre of town with its fun mural painting on the side of the building.
-The fun continues inside this family-friendly restaurant which is known for its fresh fish of the day dishes, brought in from the day’s tourism fishing charters.
+That’s right, the Vaiolama Cafe, Minigolf & Bar is also a family-friendly restaurant open for dinner and known for its fresh fish of the day dishes, brought in from the day’s tourism fishing charters.
 They are open Monday to Saturday for dinner and Tuesday to Friday for lunch.
 Order the coconut pie early, as it sells out quick!

 Takeaways in Alofi